Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Abstract

 \section{Abstract}

-These are self-contained lecture notes for spectral independence.
-For an $n$-vertex graph, the spectral independence condition is a bound on the maximum eigenvalue of the $n\times n$ influence matrix whose entries capture the influence between pairs of vertices, it is closely related to the covariance matrix.
-We will present recent results showing that spectral independence implies the mixing time of the Glauber dynamics is polynomial (where the degree of the polynomial depends on certain parameters).
-The proof utilizes local-to-global theorems which we will detail in these notes.
-Finally, we will present more recent results showing that spectral independence implies an optimal bound on the relaxation time (inverse spectral gap) and with some additional conditions implies an optimal mixing time bound of $O(n\log{n})$ for the Glauber dynamics.
+This monograph is an exposition on an exciting new technique known as spectral independence, which has been instrumental in analyzing the convergence rate of Markov Chain Monte Carlo (MCMC) algorithms.
+For a high-dimensional distribution defined on labelings of the vertices of an $n$-vertex graph, the spectral independence condition, introduced by Anari, Liu, and Oveis Gharan (2020), is a bound on the maximum eigenvalue of the $n\times n$ influence matrix whose entries capture the influence between pairs of vertices (closely related to the covariance between the variables).
+In the first part of the monograph, we present results showing that spectral independence (and related techniques) imply fast mixing of simple Markov chains such as the Gibbs sampler.
+These proofs utilize local-to-global theorems which we will detail in this work.

+We focus on two applications: the hard-core model on independent sets of a graph (which is a binary graphical model) and random bases of a matroid.
+We demonstrate several methods for establishing spectral independence, including the correlation decay approach introduced by Weitz (2006) and the analytic approach introduced by Barvinok (2015) using zero-freeness of the associated complex-valued partition function.
+As a consequence of the techniques presented in this monograph we obtain fast mixing of the Gibbs sampler on general graphs in the so-called tree-uniqueness region, polynomial-time mixing on general graphs at the critical point for the uniqueness threshold, and polynomial-time mixing on random regular graphs beyond the uniqueness threshold.
+We also utilize the local-to-global framework of spectral independence and the Trickle-Down theorem of Oppenheim (2018) to prove fast mixing of the bases-exchange walk for generating a random basis of an arbitrary matroid, which was established by Anari, Liu, Oveis Gharan and Vinzant (2019).

-We also present the results of Anari, Liu, Oveis Gharan, and Vinzant (2019) for generating a random basis of a matroid.
-The analysis of the associated bases-exchange walk utilizes the local-to-global theorems used for spectral independence with the Trickle-Down Theorem of Oppenheim (2018) to analyze the local walks.
-Our focus in these notes is on the analysis of the spectral gap of the associated Markov chains from a functional analysis perspective, and we present proofs of the associated local-to-global theorems from this same Markov chain perspective.
+Our focus in this monograph is on the analysis of the spectral gap of the associated Markov chains from a functional analysis perspective; we present proofs of the associated local-to-global theorems and the Trickle-Down Theorem from this same Markov chain perspective.
+The monograph is self-contained and aims to present the proofs in a unified fashion.